NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 Whenever a setup instruction specifies Mac or Linux (*i.e.* only those two, with no alternative for Windows), please follow the Linux instructions.

-!!! tip
+> **Tip** <br>
-    You can find the directory where the Linux distribution is storing all its files by typing `explorer.exe .`.
-This will launch the Windows File Explorer showing the current Linux directory.
+> You can find the directory where the Linux distribution is storing all its

-!!! tip
+> files by typing `explorer.exe .`.
+This will launch the Windows File Explorer
+> showing the current Linux directory.

+> **Tip** <br>
-    If you want to revisit the material from an older instance of this course, you can do that using `git checkout tags/<tag-name>`, *e.g.* `git checkout tags/course_1905`.
+> If you want to revisit the material from an older instance of this course,
+> you can do that using `git checkout tags/<tag-name>`, *e.g.* `git checkout
+> tags/course_1905`.
 To list all available tags, use `git tag`.
+Run this
-Run this command after you have `cd` into `workshop-reproducible-research` as described above.
-If you do that, you probably also want to view the same older version of this website.
-Locate the version box in the bottom right corner of the browser and select the corresponding version.
+> command after you have `cd` into `workshop-reproducible-research` as
+> described above.
+If you do that, you probably also want to view the same
+> older version of this website.
+Locate the version box in the bottom right
+> corner of the browser and select the corresponding version.

 ## Installing Git